 Water Resistance Test Introduction

 A watch that is considered water resistant may come in contact with water but only to a certain extent.
-Most watches are labeled by the amount of water the the watch is safe to be emerged in.
-It is important to remember that a water-resistant rating given by the facturer is based upon a set of controlled conditions in a laboratory.
-Everyday conditions and aging of the gaskets will decrease the watch’s resistance to water over time.
-Please keep in mind that once a battery had been changed, the seal protecting the watch from water will no longer be effective in protecting your watch from water.
-We strongly suggest that you always work well within the parameters of the manufacturer’s recommendations and have your watch tested at least once a year, or after a better change, to ensure that water will not enter the watch case.
+Most watches have a water resistance rating engraved on the case back.
+A water resistant rating given by the manufacturer has been based upon a set of very controlled conditions in a laboratory.
+However, everyday conditions and aging of the gaskets will decrease the watch’s resistance to water over time.
+Please keep in mind that once a battery has been changed, the seal protecting the watch from water will no longer be effective in protecting your watch from water.
+We strongly suggest that you always work well within the parameters of the manufacturer’s recommendations and have your watch tested at least once a year, or after a battery change, to ensure that water will not enter the watch case.
 We are able to perform a water resistance test for watches that are are suited for underwater use as stated by the water resistance rating of a customer’s watch.

 Real Life vs. Laboratory Conditions

-When a watch is tested by the manufacturer it is done in a laboratory under controlled conditions.
+When a watch is tested by the manufacturer, it is done in a laboratory under controlled conditions.
 However, real life actions will produce completely different results.
 Water temperatures from a hot-tub or a hot shower can slightly expand the shape of the gasket seals.
 Gaskets are also known to expand and contract when a watch is taken from hot water and immediately put into cold water (ex. coming from a hot-tub and immediately going into a pool).

 Rapid changes in pressure such as diving into a pool can also stress the gaskets for a fraction of a second.
 If the gaskets are not up to specification they may rupture and cause the watch to take in water.
 As the watch ages, the seals begin to erode & will no longer maintain the same water resistance levels.